ibm-cloud-architecture/refarch-jee/static/artifacts/ICP-liberty-tutorial/step3.md

 1. `cp /home/skytap/PurpleCompute/git/refarch-jee/static/artifacts/ICP-liberty-tutorial/tutorialConfigFiles/Dockerfile /home/skytap/PurpleCompute/git/refarch-jee-customerorder/`

-Finally, we have to copy the DB2 libraries WebSphere Application Server Liberty server needs to enable our application to connect to the DB2 database.
+Also, we have to copy the DB2 libraries WebSphere Application Server Liberty server needs to enable our application to connect to the DB2 database.
 We have to copy these DB2 libraries into the `Common` folder too since that is where we have defined these libraries to be in our Dockerfile.
 Again, execute on a terminal:

 1. `cp /home/skytap/PurpleCompute/db2lib/db2jcc4.jar /home/skytap/PurpleCompute/git/refarch-jee-customerorder/Common/`
 2. `cp /home/skytap/PurpleCompute/db2lib/db2jcc_license_cu.jar /home/skytap/PurpleCompute/git/refarch-jee-customerorder/Common/`